AnicetNgrt/flore1/CONTRIBUTING.md

 Flore1 is still a small scale project made almost entirely by I (the writer).
 I am a solo dev who is not very used to collaborative work on github.
-I aim to learn from thoses who want to contribute to this project.
-So please consider the fact that there is no fancy well redacted guidelines now.
+I aim to learn from thoses who want to contribute tohow to properly use github with this project.
+S, so please consider the fact that there is no fancy well redacted guidelines now.forgive me if I manage it poorly.
+I would love to ear your suggestions !

 # 📜 Guidelines:
 ### General state of mind:
  - A faster/more optimised version will always be priviligiated.
  - Improvements and bugfixes must be demonstrated and explained clearly in your pull requests.
  - Improving on syntax and code style is welcomed if it leads to similar or better performances.
- - Be patient, contribution shall always be rewarded in some way.
+ - Be patient, your contribution shawill always be rewarded in some waytaken into account.

 ### Your pull request should include: